uswds/uswds/CONTRIBUTING.md

 automatically.

-If you're working on the JavaScript or CSS, you can run the "watch" task in another shell to automatically rebuild the distribution files that Fractal references with:
+If you're working on the JavaScript or CSS, you can run the "watch" task in another shell to automatically rebuild the distribution files that Pattern lab references with:

 ```sh